What We Publish

 SUBMITTING A BOOK QUERY/PROPOSAL/MANUSCRIPT

 The acquisitions editors welcome a proposal from you at any stage in the development of your manuscript.
 As a first step, send a short, informative letter or e-mail that includes (1) a clear and concise description of your work and its outstanding features; (2) your sense of the audience you are trying to address; (3) a word count and the number of illustrations, tables, and so forth that you envision including; (4) a brief paragraph about yourself; (5) the current status of the manuscript and the date you expect to complete it; (6) a copy of the table of contents and, if available, a representative sample chapter.
 Do not send a complete manuscript unsolicited.
-Send your documents by mail to the appropriate editor (see below) c/o Editorial Department, University of Hawai‘i Press, 2840 Kolowalu Street, Honolulu, HI 96822, USA.
-You may also email your book proposal and documents to the Editorial Department.
-For general inquiries, please email the press using our Contact Form or visit our Frequently Asked Questions page for more details.
+Send your documents by email to the appropriate acquisitions editor (see below).
+For general inquiries, you may email the press using our Contact Form or visit our Frequently Asked Questions page for more details.

 WHO WILL REVIEW YOUR MANUSCRIPT

-Our team of acquisitions editors carefully reviews each book manuscript that is received at UH Press.
-Because we are a small staff who receives numerous manuscripts each year, we as ask that you please allow 8-10 weeks for initial manuscript review.
+Our acquisitions editors carefully review each book proposal that is received at UH Press.
+Because we receive a large volume of proposals each year, often with substantial accompaniments, we ask for your patience in waiting to hear from us.

 Pamela Kelley, Executive Editor